midaslefkowitz/viewpagerSnackbar/README.md

 Swiping to dismiss a Snackbar in Viewpager doesn't work because the viewpager intercepts the touch events.
 See, for example, [this stackoverflow question](http://stackoverflow.com/questions/33502094/viewpager-intercepts-snackbar-dismiss).

-I first tried to extend Snackbar, but for some unknowable reason the folks at Android made many of the classes protected.
-What the hell is the point in opensource if you can't extend the classes !?
+I first tried to extend Snackbar, but for some unknowable reason the folks at Android made many of the classes final.

 Anyway, I copied the relevant classes and layouts and modified Snackbar to work in a viewpager.
 My modification is based upon [this stackoverflow answer](http://stackoverflow.com/a/8122642/2590478) to a similar issue.